 1952: Nobel Prize in Physiology or Medicine.

-Since 1968, every two years, the National Academy of Sciences has awarded the Selman A. Waksman Award in Microbiology to a scientist for “excellence in the field of microbiology.”
+Since 1968, every two years, the National Academy of Sciences has awarded the Selman A. Waksman Award in Microbiology for “excellence in the field of microbiology.”

-Using royalties from the discovery of streptomycin, in 1951, Waksman founded the Waksman Foundation for Microbiology and Waksman Institute of Microbiology at Rutgers University.
+In 1951, using royalties from the discovery of streptomycin, Waksman founded the Waksman Foundation for Microbiology and Waksman Institute of Microbiology at Rutgers University.

 Family and The End

 In 1916, Waksman became a naturalized American citizen.
 In August of the same year, age 28, he married Deborah Mitnik, known affectionately as Bobili.
 He had known Bobili in Russia and she emigrated to America before him.
 She was a talented singer and artist.
 The couple had a son, Byron Halsted Waksman, who became a professor of immunology at Yale’s Medical School.

 Waksman retired from his laboratory at age 70 in 1958.
 He continued lecturing and writing.